RaviTambade/mysql/README.md

 - [Functions](notes/functionsvsstoredproc.md) 👉 Understand how logic can be reused and abstracted
 - [Stored Procedures](notes/storedprocedure.md) 👉Learn to automate business rules

-- [Trigger Automation in DB](notes/triggers.md) 👉Automate reactions to data changes
+- [Triggers](notes/triggers.md) 👉Automate reactions to data changes
 - [Practice SQL File](notes/test.sql) 👉Hands-on file to try out everything you've learned

 ## 🛠️ Who Should Use This?